Sri Lanka: IFI’s, External debt and Microcredit

 Balasingham Skanthakumar

-is a member of CADTM South Asia in Colombo, Sri Lanka.
+is a member of CADTM South Asia and works with the Social Scientists’ Association in Colombo.

 CADTM